Parikrma Humanity Foundation: History

 Parikrma Humanity Foundation provides English medium education to the poorest from the slums of Bangalore, India.
-Built around the CBSE curriculum, education at Parikrma includes sport, art, music, theatre, dance and wide exposure to the world.
-Parikrma also provides each child 3 meals a day, comprehensive healthcare and family care.
+Built around the CBSE curriculum, education at Parikrma includes sports, art, music, theatre, dance, and wide exposure to the world.
+Parikrma also provides each child with three meals a day, comprehensive healthcare, and family care.

-The Parikrma Model allows for a child to be mentored right from Kindergarten till the child gets a job.
-Parikrma manages K-12 education, through 4 Centers for Learning and a Junior College for 1802 children coming from 99 slum communities and 4 orphanages.
-College scholarships are given to each child to complete professional education / training.
+The Parikrma Model allows for a child to be mentored right from Kindergarten until they get a job.
+Parikrma manages K-12 education through four Centers for Learning and a Junior College for 1,802 children from 99 slum communities and four orphanages.
+College scholarships are given to each child to complete professional education or training.

 Parikrma graduates are leading change.
-A software engineer with Cisco Systems, an assistant chef at Hilton, a dialysis therapist in Manipal Hospital, a marathoner, a digital designer, artists, social workers, entrepreneurs (a catering company, a sports development firm etc.), a dentist, an activist and avid blogger, an actress – a student pursuing law at the prestigious National Law School, biotechnology at MS Ramaiah - the list grows longer and diverse with each passing year.
+They include a software engineer with Cisco Systems, an assistant chef at Hilton, a dialysis therapist at Manipal Hospital, a marathoner, a digital designer, artists, social workers, entrepreneurs (a catering company, a sports development firm, etc.), a dentist, an activist and avid blogger, an actress, a student pursuing law at the prestigious National Law School, and a biotechnology student at MS Ramaiah.
+The list grows longer and more diverse with each passing year.

 Educational Philosophy

-Parikrma's educational philosophy rests on "The Four Pillars":
+Parikrma’s educational philosophy rests on "The Four Pillars":